-Website redesign is a basic part of website maintenance.
+Website redesign is a basic part of website maintenance (see our guide to learn more about the various website maintenance costs).
 Effective redesign improves both a website’s functionality, as well as its looks.
 A redesign should therefore address a site’s content, user experience, SEO practices and mobile optimization, alongside its web design.

 Website redesign vs. website refresh